 The door leaf is the part which opens and closes within a complete door structure.
-Most soundproof door leaves use a technology called Constrained Layer Mass Damping.
+Most entry-level soundproof door leaves use a technology called Constrained Layer Mass Damping.
 This employs different materials of different densities layered over eachother in a manner that addresses the reduction of vibrations, where the particular sequence and applied thicknesses of the successive material layers is important.

-Leaf Frame
+• Leaf Frame

 The door leaf constitutes a frame all around its edge, made of rails and stiles.
-The two horizontal portions of the frame at the top and bottom are called rails, and the two vertical portions of the frame on either side are the stiles.
+The three horizontal portions of the frame at the top, centre and bottom are called rails, and the two vertical portions of the frame on either side are the stiles.
 The frame consituting a soundproof door leaf is subject to three important considerations:

-- 1 It must be strong in compression tension and sheer, and be as little susceptible to splitting or warping under weight as possible. - 2 It must be very dense (heavy) in order to provide as large a sound barrier as possible.
+1 -It must be strong in compression tension and sheer, and be as little susceptible to splitting or warping under weight as possible.

+2 - Materials used must be very dense in order for them to conribute to the sound barrier.